 Rutger Verkerk is the Chief Financial Officer.
 He has a bachelor's degree in International Land and Water Management, with a final thesis on Human Waste Disposal in Refugee Settlements.
-He has over ten years of professional experience in humanitarian emergency assistance, working for international NGOs particularly in Mozambique, Tanzania, Sierra Leone, Ethiopia, Bangladesh, India and Sudan.
+He has twenty years of professional experience in development work, working for international NGOs particularly in Mozambique, Tanzania, Sierra Leone, Ethiopia, Bangladesh, India and Sudan.
 Within these NGOs he has been in implementing, advising and managerial functions.
 Rutger is a member of the IRC management team.